Database Queries

 .withTableFields("tradeId", "date")

-In case only the position (and not the alias) of the fields in the results matters, then the following is also possible:
+If only the field position in the results matters, and not the alias, the following is also possible:

 final IPreparedListQuery preparedListQuery =